iSPIRT/OCEN-Documentation/docs/7-auth_service/1-overview.md

 ## Participant Onboarding

-1. Reach out to OCEN Registry administrators using an established channel (email, slack etc.) to get on boarded onto the OCEN ecosystem with following required details:
+1. Reach out to OCEN Registry administrators using an established channel (see FAQs for details) to get on boarded onto the OCEN ecosystem with following required details:
    - Participant Type
    - API Endpoint (base URL where other participants can call them)
    - Public Certificate Key